 You will receive a prompt to start the command

 Click Start to begin, and a progress bar will appear.
 When the process is complete, click Exit then Exit again to close the run command.
-Example
+Example:

 This run command only applies to the case where the script has been executed.
 If your case is part of an Inter case deduplication, you will need to execute the command in each LAW case.